Deep Learning Enhanced Realized GARCH: Empirical Analysis

 A model is eliminated when the null hypothesis $H_{0}$ of equal forecasting ability is rejected.
 The collection of models that do not reject the null hypothesis $H_{0}$ is then defined as the SSM.
 For each model $i\in\mathcal M$, the MCS produces a $p$-value $p_i$.
 The lower the $p$-value of a model, the less likely that it will be included in the SSM.
 See \cite{hansen_model_2011} for more details.

 Table \ref{tab:mcs} reports the model confidence sets computed by all the predictive scores.
 For each model, we report the total number of times, across the 31 indices, that the model is included in the MCS and its average $p$-value (in parentheses).
 We note that a small $p$-value indicates that the model is unlikely to be the best model \parencite{hansen_model_2011}.
-At a 75\% confidence level, for 8 predictive scores, the RealRECH models are on average included in SSM for 24 indices and have the highest $p$-value of 1 for 20 indices.
-The result shows that RealRECH is the most likely to be included in the SSM and have statistically significant superiority over the other models in all the considered predictive metrics: forecasting error (MSE and MAD), fit to return series (PPS), risk forecast (quantile loss and joint loss) and option pricing.
+At a 75\% confidence level and across the predictive scores, the DeepRGARCH models are included in SSM for 24 indices, and have the highest $p$-value of 1 for 20 indices.
+The result shows that DeepRGARCH is the most likely to be included in the SSM and have statistically significant superiority over the other models in all the considered predictive metrics: forecasting error (MSE and MAD), fit to return series (PPS), risk forecast (quantile loss and joint loss) and option pricing.

 \begin{spacing}{}

 \end{spacing}